kristenvaccaro/antisocial-computing/schedule.md

 #### Monday
 Knott "Interviews in the Social Sciences" Nature Reviews Methods Primers 2022
 #### Wednesday
+Steen "You Can (Not) Say What You Want: Using Algospeak to Contest and Evade Algorithmic Content Moderation on TikTok" Social Media + Society 2023
 #### Friday
+Wan "Hashtag Re-Appropriation for Audience Control on Recommendation-Driven Social Media Xiaohongshu (Rednote)" CHI 2025

 ## Week 3: Surveys
 #### Monday